Mega Man Battle Network 6: Plot

-Lan and his family have moved to Cyber City.
-However, WWW has returned and is causing trouble that not even the Official NetBattlers can control, so MegaMan decides to investigate.
-Here, MegaMan discovers that the Cybeasts Gregar which is created out of the combination of multiple bugs (like Gospel) and Falzar which created as a means to counter Gregar but went out of control, have something to do with a mysterious conspiracy.
-When a WWW Navi, CircusMan, captures one of the Cybeasts, MegaMan captures the other Cybeast into his body.
+Lan Hikari and his family have moved to Cyber City.
+However, WWW has returned once again and is causing trouble that not the Official NetBattlers and even Eugene Chaud and ProtoMan.EXE can control, so Lan and MegaMan.EXE decides to investigate.
+Here, Lan and MegaMan discovers that the Cybeast Gregar which is created out of the combination of multiple bugs (like Gospel) and Cybeast Falzar which created as a means to counter Gregar but went out of control, have something to do with a mysterious conspiracy.
+When a WWW Navi, CircusMan.EXE, captures one of the Cybeasts, MegaMan captures the other Cybeast into his body.
 Lan and MegaMan must fight WWW and stop whatever they're up to.
-At first it seems that Baryl and Colonel were the culprits of the conspiracy, but later in the end he admits that he was working for Dr. Wily himself.
+At first it seems that Baryl and Colonel.EXE were the culprits of the conspiracy, but later in the end he admits that he was working for Dr. Wily himself.

 Dr. Wily raised Baryl when his own father was off fighting in a war, and in his kindness for Baryl, he was distracted from his plans for revenge of the Net society.
-He also created Colonel, the "perfect Navi" who had the ability to feel kindness and had powers of machine manipulation.
+He also created Colonel, the "Perfect Navi" who had the ability to feel kindness and had powers of machine manipulation.
 However, once Baryl's father, his only true friend was killed in battle, Wily began to feel the past thoughts of revenge and modified Colonel to become a military grade Navi.
-The other programs were modified into a separate Navi named Iris.
+The other programs were modified into a separate Navi named Iris.EXE.
 She was to be a military control Navi, until she met Lan, who showed her that humans were not bloodthirsty killers.

 As a precaution, Wily planted a program forbidding these Navis to merge by having them explode if they were ever to do so.
-To hatch his latest scheme to destroy the Net and the world, he built 2 enormous Copybots and installed the Gregar and Falzar Cybeasts in them, until Baryl decided what was truly right and began to battle one of the Cybeasts.
+To hatch his latest scheme to destroy the Net and the world, he built 2 enormous Copybots and installed the Cybeast Gregar and Falzar in them, until Baryl decided what was truly right and began to battle one of the Cybeasts.
 MegaMan also began to battle the other Cybeast, until in a twist, the Cybeast took over MegaMan's body once again.
 Colonel and Iris began the risky merging, and with their heightened powers they destroyed the Cybeast from MegaMan's body.
-However, instead of separating, they sacrifice themselves to destroy the Cybeasts once and for all; afterwards, both of the Copybots explode, leaving Cyber City in ruins, and forcing the Hikari family to move back to ACDC Town.
-As a gift, Baryl, whom was not found in the wreckage, sends Lan Iris' Copybot, allowing MegaMan to stay in the real world all he wanted.
+However, instead of separating, they sacrifice themselves to destroy the Cybeast once and for all; afterwards, both of the Copybots explode, leaving Cyber City in ruins, and forcing the Hikari family to move back to ACDC Town.
+As a gift, Baryl, whom was survived and not found in the wreckage, sends Iris's Copybot to Lan, allowing MegaMan to stay in the real world all he wanted.

-The final scene flashes forward 20 years as Lan narrates the future of all the characters, including them and Mayl having a son named Patch, and a reformed Dr. Wily creating peace-keeping programs for the internet named Iris and Colonel.
+The final scene flashes forward 20 years in a epilogue as Lan narrates the future of all the characters, including how he married Mayl and had a son named Patch Hikari, as well as and a reformed Dr. Wily creating peace-keeping programs for the internet named Iris and Colonel.